top of page

 I didn’t report my abuse/assault.
 Can I still get therapy/support from the Shafer Center?

 Yes!
 The Shafer Center understands that not all individuals report their abuse/assault.
-We are here to provide you with support despite if the abuse/assault has been reported or not.
-We can also go with you to law enforcement if you chose to report the assault/abuse at any point.
+We are here to provide you with support regardless of whether the abuse/assault has been reported or not.
+We can also go with you to law enforcement if you choose to report the assault/abuse at any point.

-What if the abuse, assault, friend/family member was murdered (or died by suicide) more than 20 years ago, can I still receive services and counseling?
+What if the abuse, assault, or friend/family member was murdered more than 20 years ago?
+Can I still receive services and counseling?

 How much is it for services at The Shafer Center?